SFDO-Tooling/CumulusCI/docs/scratch_orgs.md

 $ cci org info dev
 ```

-When the org is created, it\'s associated with the name `dev` in the
+When the org is created, it's associated with the name `dev` in the
 CumulusCI keychain and can be used with other commands until it expires.
 When an org expires or is removed, its associated configuration is left
 in place, and can be recreated whenever needed.

-It\'s possible to create new orgs in the keychain that inherit their
+It's possible to create new orgs in the keychain that inherit their
 configuration from a built-in org.

 Here we create a new org that uses the same configuration as the